knice/inquiry.ucsc.edu/source/_articles/2020-21/river-of-life.md

 irrigation put Egyptian laborers into greater contact with the water, standing knee-deep as they operated the manual irrigation tools that lifted water to their crops.
-More time in the water meant more exposure to the *Schistosoma* cercariae---the infectious form of the parasite.
+More time in the water meant more exposure to the *Schistosoma* cercariae&mdash;the infectious form of the parasite.
 Workers with higher worm loads in their systems suffered more painful manifestations of disease.
 In addition to the tell-tale bloody urine and, ultimately for many, bladder cancer, those most severely afflicted